bluesky-social/bsky-docs/blog/2024-08-12-ts-api-refactor.md

 </tr>
 </table>

-If your fetch handler does not require any "custom logic", and all you need is an `XrpcClient` that makes its HTTP requests towards a static service URL the previous example can be simplified to:
+If your fetch handler does not require any "custom logic", and all you need is an `XrpcClient` that makes its HTTP requests towards a static service URL, the previous example can be simplified to:

 ```ts
 import { XrpcClient } from '@atproto/xrpc'